-Our business office will be closed on Monday, February 18th for President’s Day.
-We will reopen for normal business hours on Tuesday, February 19th.
+Our business office will be closed on Monday, September 2nd for Labor Day.
+We will reopen for normal business hours on Tuesday, September 3rd.
 If you have a water related emergency during this time period, please contact our treatment plant at 207-985-2362.

 Updated November 15, 2018